rparrett/gymticks/README.md

 - [ ] undo button
 - [ ] separate persistent and non-persistent app state
 - [ ] move import/export somewhere else?
-- [ ] footer shouldn't be covered by navbar when there are no routes